Start9Labs/docs/src/guides/device-guides/linux/backups.md

 1. If your installation of Linux (Pop-OS users take special note!) is running a firewall by default or due to your own custom configuration, enter this command to allow connections to Samba.
 If it generates an error, you can safely ignore it:

         sudo ufw allow Samba

+## Create a Backup

+1. In StartOS, go to `System > Create Backup`.

+1. Click "Open New".

+1. Complete the form:

+    1.  **Hostname**: The name of your Linux machine on the LAN.

+    1.  **Path** - The "Share Name" (name of the share in your samba config), _not_ the full directory path. (e.g. "backup-share" in the example).

+    1.  **Username** - Your Linux username on the remote machine that you used to create the shared directory.

+    1.  **Password** - The password you set above using smbpasswd

+1. Click "Connect".

+    ```admonish warning title="Troubleshooting"

+    - If you receive `Filesystem I/O Error mount error(13): Permission denied`, ensure you have entered all the correct values in the form.
+The hostname can be particularly tricky.
+    ```